tronyx/tronyx/README.md

 - 🤔 I’m looking for help with ... `Sleep`
 - 💬 Ask me about ... `Bash, Docker, Organizr`
 - 📫 How to reach me: ... `E: chris@chrisyocum.com D: @tronyx#1337`
-- ⚡ Fun fact: ... `I'm an Eagle Scout`
+- ⚡ Fun fact: ... `I'm a Freemason and an Eagle Scout`